 Penalty Points "Championship" effects

 Penalty Points are deducted from a drivers and teams championship scores unless otherwise stated.
-Generally Penalty Points are not deducted from the Sprint Cup standings but all other championships they are.
+Generally Penalty Points are not deducted from the Cup standings but all other championships they are.

 All incidents causing yellows will be investigated and taken into account for penalties.
 Not all yellows will necessarily result in penalties.